glitchjsy/data-frontend/src/pages/about/index.md

 # About

-**Glitch.je Open Data** *(working title - still figuring out the best name!)* is a project dedicated to making open data from Jersey, Channel Islands, easily accessible and developer-friendly.
+**Jersey Open Data** (still figuring out a name) is a project dedicated to making open data from Jersey, Channel Islands, easily accessible and developer-friendly.
 Whether you're a data enthusiast, researcher, or developer, our goal is to provide you with live and comprehensive data in a consistent, predictable format.

 Check out our [API Documentation](/docs/getting-started) to get started.